-The health and safety of employees is both a management and individual responsibility.
-Every action must be performed with a focus on safety.
-Failure to inspect, submit, and properly administer the pretrip inspection program per this policy is a violation of policy and discipline up to termination will be administered.
-Falsification of documents is a violation of policy and will result in discipline up to termination.
-Tampering or by-passing the safety devices of vehicles and equipment is violation of policy and will result in discipline up to termination.
+- .61 Failure to inspect, submit, and properly administer the pre-trip inspection program per this policy is a violation of policy and discipline up to, and possibly including, termination will be administered. - .62 Falsification of documents is a violation of policy and will result in discipline up to, and including, termination. - .63 Tampering or by-passing the safety devices of vehicles and equipment is violation of policy and will result in discipline up to, and including termination.

-Safety defect - Devices on vehicles that are defective, worn to the point of being ineffective and untrustworthy, or does not meet manufacturer's specifications for safety, City of Tulsa safety specifications and or state and federal vehicle regulations for safe operation on public road ways.
-An inoperable safety feature of a vehicle or equipment.
-The braking systems or any other component that will make a vehicle or equipment unsafe to use on public roadways or dangerous for employees to operate off road
+Safety defect - Any issue found that does not meet the manufacturer's specifications for safety or City of Tulsa safety specifications or violates state and federal vehicle regulations for safe operation on public road ways.

 Mechanical defect - A defect that will worsen and increase cost.
-The vehicle cannot be released until repairs are completed, except for emergencies.
+The continued operation of the vehicle will be at the discretion of exempt management and EMD.